xavixastro/pug-run/README.md

 In order to generate a random item, I implemented the following function that will take an X position and randomly generate a Y position based on the canvas dimensions.
-The function will create an item object and by using Math.random I make sure to properly generate both eatable and uneatable items.
+By using *Math.random*, I make sure to properly generate both eatable and uneatable items.
-I assign a random image to each item depending on their eatable property, which will later be used by the collidesWith function to either add points or deduct lives.
+I assign a random image to each item depending on their eatable property, which will later be used by the *collidesWith* function to either add points or deduct lives.

 ```javascript
     randomItem(x) {